Félix Tisserand: Life

-His principal work, Traité de mécanique céleste, is the most lasting monument to his memory, and is worthy to stand beside the Mécanique céleste of his fellow-countryman Laplace.
-In this treatise, published in four quarto volumes, the last of which appeared only a few months before his death, he fused into one harmonious whole the researches of Laplace and those of other workers in the same field since his time.
-It furnishes a faithful and complete résumé of the state of knowledge in that department of astronomy at the end, as Laplace's great work did for the beginning, of the 19th century.
+His principal work, Traité de mécanique céleste, is a lasting monument to his memory, and is worthy to stand beside the Mécanique céleste of his fellow-countryman Laplace.
+In this treatise, published in four quarto volumes, the last of which appeared only a few months before his death, he fused into one whole the researches of Laplace and those of other workers in the same field since his time.
+It furnishes a complete résumé of the state of knowledge in that department of astronomy at the end, as Laplace's work did for the beginning, of the 19th century.

 In 1892 he succeeded Mouchez as director of the Paris Observatory, and as president of the committee of the photographic chart of the heavens he contributed largely to the success of that great project.
 Under his direction the revision of Lalande's catalogue was brought almost to completion, and four volumes of the Annales de l'Observatoire de Paris exhibit the progress made in this important undertaking.
 He was also editor of the Bulletin astronomique from the beginning, and contributed many important articles to its pages.
 He died suddenly, in the fullness of his power, of congestion of the brain.

 He was elected a member of the Royal Swedish Academy of Sciences in 1892.
 In 1894 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.

 Tisserand served as President of the Société Astronomique de France (SAF), the French astronomical society, from 1893-1895.

 The crater Tisserand on the Moon is named after him, as is the asteroid 3663 Tisserand.